xdividr/dreamcloud-docs/README.md

 DreamCloud standard APIs to automate common tasks.

-The documentation is organized by product and level of knowledge required to understand the documentation:
+The documentation is organized by product and level of knowledge required to understand the documentation, stored in the source/ directory in sphinx formatted files.
+The source/ dir contains subdirs, one for each of DreamCloud products and subdirs to group articles based on depth of knowledge required by readers:

  - dreamcompute
    - gettingstarted